cockroachdb/docs/v20.1/admin-ui-cluster-overview-page.md

 ## Node List

 The **Node List** groups nodes by locality.
-The highest-level locality tier is used to organize the Node List.
+The lowest-level locality tier is used to organize the Node List.
 Hover over a locality to see all localities for the group of nodes.

 {{site.data.alerts.callout_success}}
 We recommend [defining `--locality` flags when starting nodes](cockroach-start.html#locality).
 CockroachDB uses locality to distribute replicas and mitigate [network latency](admin-ui-network-latency-page.html).
 Locality is also a prerequisite for enabling the [Node Map](#node-map-enterprise).